argilo/gr-nrsc5/README.md

 This block assembles HDC audio frames and PSD PDUs into the audio transport, producing layer 2 PDUs (as defined in https://www.nrscstandards.org/standards-and-guidelines/documents/standards/nrsc-5-d/reference-docs/1014s.pdf and https://www.nrscstandards.org/standards-and-guidelines/documents/standards/nrsc-5-d/reference-docs/1017s.pdf).

+The "Data bytes" setting controls how many bytes of each layer 2 PDU are set aside for Advanced Application Services (AAS) data.

 ### Layer 1 FM encoder

 This block implements Layer 1 FM (as defined in https://www.nrscstandards.org/standards-and-guidelines/documents/standards/nrsc-5-d/reference-docs/1011s.pdf).
 It takes PIDS and Layer 2 PDUs as input, and produces OFDM symbols as output.
 Only the Hybrid and Extended Hybrid modes have been implemented and tested so far.
 The All Digital modes are currently under development.